IHE/RAD.IMR/input/pagecontent/RAD-Y2.md

 ##### 2:3.Y2.4.1.2 Message Semantics

+The Requester shall present the report with all static content.

+For any observations included that have associated derived images in DiagnosticReport.result.derivedFrom or DiagnosticReport.result.component.extension[derivedFrom], the corresponding observations shall be presented as hypertext as follow:
+- The observation shall be the display text in the hypertext
+- The link shall reference the instance level WADO-RS link

+The Requester may provide additional display behavior for the derived images (e.g. display as thumbnails).

+The Requester shall be able to display who, when and how the observations are made as follow:
+- Who made the observation is available in Observation.performer or DiagnosticReport.resultInterpreter
+- When the observation is made is available in Observation.effectiveDateTime or DiagnosticReport.effectiveDateTime
+- How the observation is made may be available in Observation.method and Observation.device

+If the Requester supports the Series/Study Navigation Option, then the Requester may adjust the link to reference the series or study level accordingly to its configuration.

+Note that although the DiagnosticReport resource provides a 'ready to view' HTML version of the report, the links embedded in the HTML are fixed.
+So it does not provide the Requester the control of how and what to retrieve.

 ###### 2:3.Y2.4.1.2.1 Report Reader Standalone
 If the Requester is a Report Reader that natively knows how to retrieve and present the multimedia content, then this message is a DICOM WADO-RS request.
 The Requester is the User Agent, and the Responder is the Origin Server.

 The request shall have the same semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107], based on DiagnosticReport.result.derivedFrom.endpoint.address or DiagnosticReport.result.component.extension[derivedFrom].endpoint.address.

 If the Requester claims support of the Series/Study Navigation Option, then the request shall also support the RetrieveSeries and RetrieveStudy semantics.

-Note that although the DiagnosticReport resource provides a 'ready to view' HTML version of the report, the links embedded in the HTML are fixed.
-So it does not provide the Requester the control of how and what to retrieve.

 ###### 2:3.Y2.4.1.2.2 Report Reader integrated with Image Display
 If the Requester is a Report Reader integrated with Image Display, then this message is a DICOM C-Move request.
 The Requester is the DICOM C-Move SCU, and the Responder is the DICOM C-Move SCP.